grpc/proposal/L44-python-rich-status.md

 The name of the class is `Status`, because it is shorter and cleaner than `RpcStatus` or `ServerRpcStatus`.
 In the future, we might want to utilize it at client side as well.

 The metadata field of `Status` is `trailing_metadata` instead of `metadata`.
 The `Status` should be the final status of an RPC, so it should assist developers to get information that only accessible at the end of the RPC.
-Also, if we want to support it at client side, we need to separate `initial_metadata` and `trailing_metadata`.

 ```Python
 class Status(six.with_metaclass(abc.ABCMeta)):